t60011/rhino-mcp/rhino_mcp/README.md

 - Rhino 7 or newer
 - Python 3.10 or newer
 - Conda (for environment management)
+- A Replicate API token (for AI-powered features)

 ### Setting up the Python Environment